wilsonliaows/docs/connectors/sap.md

 IDoc is independent of the direction of data exchange, having both Outbound and Inbound capabilities.

 #### Introduction to RFC
-`RFC` is a SAP protocol to handle communications between SAP systems and also with third party applications.
+`RFC` is a SAP protocol that handles communications between SAP systems and third party applications.
 It is the process of calling a function module which is residing on a different machine from the caller program.

 Workato can call SAP RFCs in an SAP system to fetch the data returned or make synchronous updates to the SAP data.